Funding & Support

 • Multiscale Energy Applications: Batteries, fuel cells, and osmotic energy‑harvesting.

-• Innovative Biomimetic devices: Ionic neuromorphic computing, bioinspired sensing/conversion/separation.
+• Innovative Biomimetic Devices: Ionic neuromorphic computing, bioinspired sensing/conversion/separation.

 Nanopore-Based Molecular Separation for Hydrogen & Rare-Earth Elements